 7. Christmas dinner – why not save hob space by cooking your turkey outside on the BBQ?
 Citizens of Australia and the USA have been cooking their turkey this way for decades and swear by the method; producing succulent and juicy meat.
-Why not check out our friends at BBQ Talk who have Christmas all wrapped up this year with Christmas dinner on your BBQ.

 So, if you are looking for a different way of spending Christmas this year and like the sound of an adventure, why not pack up your caravan and take off to one of the many campsites that are open during the festive season.